iSPIRT/depa-training/scenarios/brats/README.md

 Using their respective keys, the TDPs and TDC encrypt their datasets and model (respectively) and upload them to the Storage containers created in the previous step.

-Navigate to the [ACI deployment](./deployment/aci/) directory and execute the scripts for key import, data encryption and upload to Azure Blob Storage, in preparation of the CCR deployment.
+Navigate to the [Azure deployment](./deployment/azure/) directory and execute the scripts for key import, data encryption and upload to Azure Blob Storage, in preparation of the CCR deployment.

 The import-keys script generates and imports encryption keys into Azure Key Vault with a policy based on [policy-in-template.json](./policy/policy-in-template.json).
 The policy requires that the CCRs run specific containers with a specific configuration which includes the public identity of the contract service.
 Only CCRs that satisfy this policy will be granted access to the encryption keys.
 The generated keys are available as files with the extension `.bin`.